Contact Us Today (424) 372-3112

 California Penal Code 1018 PC defines withdrawing a plea:

 • All pleas will be entered or withdrawn by the defendant in open court.
-A defendant, any time before judgment or within 6 months after being granted probation and judgment is suspended, the court can, for a good cause shown, permit the plea of guilty to be withdrawn and a plea of not guilty substituted.
+For a defendant, any time before judgment or within 6 months after being granted probation and judgment is suspended, the court can, for a good cause shown, permit the plea of guilty to be withdrawn and a plea of not guilty substituted.

-It's important to discuss the key phrase “for a good cause shown.”
-What does that mean?
-In simple terms, a defendant must have a valid legal reason to withdraw their plea.
+It's crucial to understand the key phrase “for a good cause shown.”
+In simple terms, this means that a defendant must have a valid legal reason to withdraw their plea.
+This could be due to a mistake, ignorance, or other factors that prove they didn't intend to enter a guilty plea.

 The California criminal justice system defines “good cause” as any of the following relating to a defendant in a criminal case: